GoogleCloudPlatform/cloud-opensource-java/docs/JLBP-18.md

   language such as "You must not reverse engineer, decompile, disassemble, modify, or translate the Software", you should consult an attorney before shading.
 Shading is compatible with open source licenses.
+- Shading breaks code browsing and debugging in many IDEs.
+Eclipse, for example, cannot locate the original source code for a shaded class.

 For these reasons, shading should be used sparingly, especially for libraries consumed by other libraries (because of the snowball effect).